Savannah Car Accident Attorneys

 In a no-fault state an injury victim must meet certain qualifications in order to file a personal injury claim.
 In a fault state, like Georgia this option is much more accessible.
 In fact, the main qualifying criteria to file a personal injury claim against an at fault driver is that you must be less than 50% at fault for the accident that led to your injuries.
 This means that even if you are partially responsible for an accident you are still eligible to pursue compensation.
 In this scenario, however, your total compensation will be reduced by the same percentage of fault you are determined to be responsible for.

 Your Deadline for Filing a Claim

 Your auto accident has a deadline for recovery before any claims you file are automatically dismissed by the court.
 Auto accident claims against non-governmental insurance providers must be filed within a two-year statute of limitations, which starts on the date of your accident or when your injuries were first reasonably noticeable.
-If you were involved in an automobile accident with a military or other government vehicle, the statute of limitations for these claims is normally one year.
+If you were involved in an automobile accident with a military or other government vehicle, the statute of limitations is reduced to one year.

-Additionally Georgia follows a "comparative fault" law.
-This means that even if you are partially at fault for an accident you are still eligible to recover damages, however, your total compensation amount will be reduced by your percentage of fault.
-Unlike some states, Georgia does not allow an injury victim who is more than 50% at fault for an accident to pursue compensation for their injuries.
+Additionally, Georgia uses comparative fault law.
+This legal rule means that even if you are partially at fault for an accident you are still eligible to recover damages, however, your total compensation amount will be reduced by your percentage of fault.
+Unlike some states, Georgia also does not allow an injury victim who is more than 50% at fault for an accident to pursue compensation for their injuries.
 Therefore, proving that your liability was at most 49% is crucial.